cluesblues/gateway-provider-security-pseudo/README.md

     rm gateway-provider-security-pseudo/.git/refs/heads/master
     rm gateway-provider-security-pseudo/.git/refs/remotes/origin/HEAD

-You will also want to delete the markdown files for the same reason:

-    rm gateway-provider-security-pseudo/*.md

 Then follow the instructions in the article to tie the new module into the gateway project and release module pom.xml files.